Essentials: a guide to assessment centres

 In this section you will find information to help you effectively prepare for the day and present yourself well to both potential employers and potential workmates.
-Watch the video here Essentials: Assessment Centres for an overview, then explore the content - including the different types of assessment centre activities.
+Watch the video here Career Snapshot: Assessment Centres for an overview, then explore the content - including the different types of assessment centre activities.

 Assessment Centres Tabs